nllz/IRTF-HRPC/draft-research.md

 ##### Anonymity
 Question(s):
 Did you have a look at the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.1 ?
+Could your protocol also be developed in a stateless manner?

 Explanation:
 Anonymity refers to the condition of an identity being unknown or concealed {{RFC4949}}.
 It is an important feature for many end-users, as it allows them different degrees of privacy online.